Bedpan: Alternatives

 For individuals who are bedridden or experience urinary incontinence, urinary catheters provide an additional option for getting rid of fluid waste; however, fecal matter may still require the use of a bedpan or other instruments.
 Indwelling urinary catheters are catheters that can be used for years and, akin to bedpans, come either as a one-time-use drainage bag or as a leg bag that can be cleaned or reused.
 While there are benefits to catheters, a common complication of long-term catheter use is asymptomatic bacteriuria.

-Portable urinals, or urinal bottles, are common instruments used by not only those who are bedridden, but also those en route to get rid of liquid waste ````.
+Portable urinals, or urinal bottles, are common instruments used by not only those who are bedridden, but also those who need to get rid of liquid waste.
 The use of portable urinals has a long history, dating back to the French Renaissance in the 16th century, when surgeons developed the urinals to manage male urinary incontinence.
 Female urinals do exist; however, they may be less easy to use compared to male urinals since they require a wider opening and this can lead to spillage, especially for bedridden individuals, for whom a bedpan may be better suited.